-In order to really get this, you first have to know a bit about the history behind the church.
 In the sixth century the Catholic Church arrived in England through missionaries from Rome and Ireland.
-This church grew and spread and was an integral part of the wider Catholic ("universal") Church communion.
+This church grew and spread and was an integral part of the wider Catholic ("universal") Church.
 In the sixteenth century during the Reformation, the church in England declared itself independent from Rome under Henry VIII and then in 1570 Pope Pius V excommunicated Queen Elizabeth I. The church in England then became "The Church of England," an entirely separate church from Rome, and later was referred to simply as the "Anglican Church" (from the word "Anglo").

 Anglicans settled in many countries throughout the world and were among the first to settle in North America shortly after the Puritans arrived.
 However, when the Revolutionary War occurred in North America, the U.S. declared its independence from England and American Anglicans quickly changed their name to "Episcopalians" in order to avoid persecution and obvious ties to England.
 "Episcopal" simply means "to have bishops" but Episcopalians remained and still are Anglicans today.

 Today the Anglican Communion consists of churches on every continent.
 In order to be a member of the Anglican Communion, a Church must be in communion with the Archbishop of Canterbury in Canterbury, England.
 There are currently many Anglicans in countries where the British established colonies and focused missionary efforts including Africa (particularly the Sudan and Nigeria), India, and China, but Anglicans can be found in every country today.
 Anglicanism is the third largest Christian religious body in the world.